Zella Wolofsky

 Zella Wolofsky (born 1947) is a Canadian modern dancer, researcher, columnist, and educator.
+During her dance career, she danced with various dance companies including Dancemakers, Winnipeg's Contemporary Dancers, Burnaby Dance, Laura Dean, and independent choreographers such as Jean Pierre Perrault, Muna Tseng, Elizabeth Chitty as part of 15 Dance Labs, founded by Miriam Adams and Lawrence Adams in Toronto, Canada.

 Her research became the launchpad for applying computer interpretation to Labanotation at Simon Fraser University, which led to the development of LifeForms, the computer program used by Merce Cunningham in the later part of his career.
 Journalist Robert Sarti described her research as a way for choreographers to eventually be able to try out new movements, similar to how a composer might "doodle" on a piano.

 Biography

 Zella Wolofsky was born in 1947 in Canada.
-She danced with Dancemakers; Winnipeg's Contemporary Dancers; Burnaby Dance; Laura Dean; and independent choreographers such as Jean Pierre Perrault, Muna Tseng, Elizabeth Chitty as part of 15 Dance Labs, founded by Miriam Adams and Lawrence Adams in Toronto, Canada.
-She was also known as a performer, for her reconstruction of Doris Humphrey 1931 masterpiece solo, Two Ecstatic Themes, and she was the first to perform this solo widely in Canada.
+She was known for her reconstruction and performances of Doris Humphrey 1931 iconic masterpiece solo, Two Ecstatic Themes, and was the first to perform this solo widely in Canada.
+Clement Crisp, the dance critic at The Financial Times praised her performance of this solo when he saw it at The Place, in London UK.
 She studied modern dance with Merce Cunningham, Viola Farber, Peggy Baker, Ruth Currier, Milton Myers, Bella Lewitzky and ballet with Alfredo Corvino and Maggie Black.

-She received a B.Sc. degree from McGill University, a 1974 M.Sc. degree in Kinesiology from Simon Fraser University, and a Doctorate in Education from University of Toronto.
+She received a 1967 B.Sc. degree from McGill University, a 1974 M.Sc. degree from Simon Fraser University, and after she retired from performing, a Doctorate in Education from University of Toronto in 1990.
 Her graduate studies were supported by Canada Council Humanities Grant, National Research Council Canada Award, and Social Sciences and Humanities Research Council Doctoral Fellowship.
 LifeForm software was the brainchild of Wolofsky and Tom Calvert, and later, Thecla Schiphorst.
 Wolofsky was the first person who applied Labanotation, a system of human movements, to computers, which was part of her masters thesis.
 She had been interested in the creation of computer animation of dancers and their movement.